If Someone Had Known: Plot

 Katie Liner is the 18-year-old daughter of Jack Liner, a powerful police officer.
-At one of his benefit parties, she meets Jimmy Pettit, a man in his early twenties she soon starts dating.
+At one of his benefit parties, she meets James "Jimmy" Pettit, a man in his early twenties she soon starts dating.
 Initially, he seems to be the perfect guy; he is well-educated, respectful, polite, popular, and has no records with the police.
-None-the-less, Jack is not sure about Jimmy, and he is not enthusiastic when he finds out that Katie is soon engaged.
-In a short period of time, Katie and Jimmy are married, and she gives birth to a son, they name Jamie.
+Nonetheless, Jack is not sure about Jimmy, and he is not enthusiastic when he finds out that Katie is soon engaged.
+In a short period of time, Katie and Jimmy are married, and she gives birth to a son that they name James.

-Soon after Jamie is born, Katie learns that Jimmy is not the perfect man she thought he was, as he starts to show violent behavior, pushing Katie, and slapping her in the face.
+Soon after James is born, Katie learns that Jimmy is not the perfect man she thought he was, as he starts to show violent behavior, pushing Katie, and slapping her in the face.
 His apologies afterwards make Katie forgive him every time.
 After this happens regularly for two straight years, her older sister, Sharon, notices bruises on her skin.
-Katie admits the truth about Jimmy's abuse, but begs Sharon not to reveal the violence.
+Katie admits the truth about Jimmy's abuse but begs Sharon not to reveal the violence.
 Sharon makes Katie promise to tell her if Jimmy beats her again.
-By the time she is pregnant with her second child, his aggressive behavior has worsened, and he has also begun to slap Jamie.
+By the time she is pregnant with her second child, his aggressive behavior has worsened, and he has also begun to slap James.
 Desperate, Katie admits to her mother, Ellen, that she is a victim of domestic violence, and that Jimmy isn't treating her right.
-Ellen convinces her daughter to leave Jimmy, but Jimmy is not willing to let go of his wife, and severely beats her for trying to leave him.
+Ellen convinces her daughter to leave Jimmy, but Jimmy is not willing to let go of his wife and severely beats her for trying to leave him.
 When he threatens to shoot her, she defends herself by killing him with the shotgun.

 Katie is arrested by her father and admits to her lawyer, Paul Chambers, that she is guilty, although claiming that she still loves her husband.
 Later in the hospital, photos are taken of scars and bruises on Katie's body.
 Jack learns from Paul that Jimmy had abused Katie on a regular basis and had beaten her up every single day, making him realise that she was only protecting herself and had killed Jimmy out of self defence.
 He also has trouble accepting that she did not turn to him with her problems, implying how it could have saved her from the abuse, and the current situation.
-Jack tries to discourage Katie from taking the case to trial, explaining that she could be sentenced to life in prison.
+Jack tries to discourage Katie from taking the case to trial, explaining that she could be life sentenced to life in prison.
 Katie thinks her case has a chance, though, and wants to show the jury that she was abused.
 She also confronts Jack for emotionally abusing Ellen (though it's implied it was done unintentionally).
 She also points out that she never came to him about the abuse in fear he would become overprotective of her in the future.
 Realizing that it is the truth, Jack tries to better his life, and apologizes to Ellen.
 Later, Jack has a possible domestic violence perpetrator arrested, despite his friendship with the man.